 In Germany the Common Mallow (Malva sylvestris) is called Wild Mallow.
 However, it isn’t really wild any more but popular as a garden plant.

 Growing wild, it can be found along roadsides, on embankments, in meadows or parks as well as on railway embankments.
-It can grow over one metre high, flowers from June to October, is perennial, but does not reach a high age.
+It can grow over one meter high, flowers from June to October, is perennial, but does not reach a high age.

-If Malva sylvestris is allowed to grow undisturbed, it can reach a height of over one metre.
+If Malva sylvestris is allowed to grow undisturbed, it can reach a height of over one meter.
 It also copes well with locations that are frequently mowed, remains much smaller there, but still flowers profusely.